Art in Architecture

 At 377 feet, the Swanston Square Apartment Tower is a tribute to culture and history by architecture.
 And, as the jury statement points out, ‘Rarely is the line between art and architecture so readily apparent in a tall building, that one is left to wonder whether the final product is one of pure sculpture or functional design.’

 Truly so!
 The façade of the Swanston Square Apartment Tower features the face of Aboriginal artist and civil rights leader Elder William Barak.
 ARM Architecture, who are responsible for this intriguing design, believes that providing a strong cultural contribution to the exterior of the building was important because of the tower’s location.
-Situated on the northern border of Melbourne’s central business district, the building is visible along the city grid and beyond.
+Situated on the northern border of Melbourne’s central business district, the building is visible on the city grid and beyond.
 Reach us to know more about Architecture

 US: +1 (832) 476 8459